Active Inference and Behavior Trees for Reactive Action Planning and Execution in Robotics: Theoretical analysis

-Note that if $\mathcal{D}(a_N)\subseteq \mathcal{L}_c$ does not hold after sampling all available actions, it means that the algorithm is unable to find a set of actions which can satisfy the preconditions of the initial planned action.
-This situation is a major failure which need to be handled by the overall BT. \textit{Lemma} \ref{lemma:2} is a direct consequence of the sequential behavior composition of FTS actions where each action has effects within the DoA of the action below.
+Note that if {$\mathcal{L}_c(\tau)\in\mathcal{D}(a_N)$} does not hold after sampling all available actions, it means that the algorithm is unable to find a set of actions that can satisfy the preconditions of the initially planned action.
+This situation is a major failure that needs to be handled by the overall BT. \textit{Lemma} \ref{lemma:2} is a direct consequence of the sequential behavior composition of FTS actions where each action has effects within the domain of attraction of the action below.
 The asymptotically stable equilibrium of each controller is either the goal $\bm C$, or it is within the region of attraction of another action earlier in the sequence, see \cite{Colledanchise2017,Burridge1999, Najafi2015}.
 One can visualize the idea of sequential composition in Fig.~\ref{fig:funnels}.